 From what I’ve sown, this is the straw I reap: o humankind, why do you set your hearts there where our sharing cannot have a part?

-These verses, where Guido del Duca gives a synthetic definition of envy, become part of the story-line of these canti of Purgatorio, for it turns out that the pilgrim did not understand them.
+Guido del Duca’s synthetic definition also becomes part of the story-line of these canti of Purgatorio, for it turns out that the pilgrim did not understand them.
 In the next canto Dante asks Virgilio to explain what Guido del Duca’s words mean:

 Che volse dir lo spirto di Romagna, e ‘divieto’ e ‘consorte’ menzionando?
 (Purg.
 15.44-45)

 What did the spirit of Romagna mean when he said, ‘Sharing cannot have a part’?